© Moray Firth Gansey Project July 2020

 4. In the round: including our work with school children, golfing ganseys, Dutch ganseys

-5. Fashioning the Future: continuing work to record ganseys, the travelling exhibition (now touring the UK), influence of ganseys on modern fashion developmnt, plans for an onlne archive and the pattern for the “Beatrice Gansey”
+5. Fashioning the Future: continuing work to record ganseys, the travelling exhibition (now touring the UK), influence of ganseys on modern fashion development, plans for an online archive and the pattern for the “Beatrice Gansey”.
+After publication we noticed some minor errors in this pattern.
+A corrected version, with two additional sizes is available on this site (download Beatrice gansey pattern).

 If you have any queries, e-